Industrial Chemicals

 Industrial chemicals are a broad class of tens of thousands of chemicals that can be part of consumer products and industrial processes.
-These chemicals are used in oil and gas industries, paper production, manufacturing, construction, fertilizers and pesticides, detergents and soaps, and many other areas.
+These chemicals are used in oil and gas industries, paper production, manufacturing, construction, fertilisers and pesticides, detergents and soaps, and many other areas.

-PETA Science Consortium International e.V. works to advance reliable testing approaches to assess the potential toxicity of these chemicals by funding method development and testing, partnering with other scientists on research projects, organising training opportunities, donating free in vitro equipment, and publishing and presenting on our work.
+PETA Science Consortium International works to advance reliable testing approaches to assess the potential toxicity of these chemicals by funding method development and testing, partnering with other scientists on research projects, organising training opportunities, donating free in vitro equipment, and publishing and presenting on our work.

 Global Initiatives